ShuyangCao/cliff_summ/data_construction/pos_backtranslation/README.md

 We use [nlpaug](https://github.com/makcedward/nlpaug/) `1.1.3`.
 Please follow their installation instruction.
 **Note: nlpaug switch to transformers for their back translation model in the newer version, which is not compatible with our code.**

+Back translated samples with novel entities are discarded.
+We use the Wikipedia [demonym list](https://en.wikipedia.org/wiki/List_of_adjectival_and_demonymic_forms_for_countries_and_nations) to keep the paraphrases that exchange nations' names with their adjectival and demonymic forms.

 #### Create raw positive samples

 ```shell